Affordable Care Act Outreach

 OE8 Blog Posts

-On January 28, 2021, the Biden Administration announced a new COVID Special Enrollment Period (SEP) which will run from February 15 – May 15, 2021.
-You can read more about the SEP in our NDNRC news item.
+On January 28, 2021, the Biden Administration announced a new COVID Special Enrollment Period (SEP) which began on February 15.
+Initially, it was intended to run through May 15, but it has since been extended until August 15, 2021.
+You can read more about the original announcement for the COVID SEP in our NDNRC news item and you can read about the extended deadline in this NDNRC news item.

 Open Enrollment Year 8 (OE8) started November 1 and runs through December 15, 2020.
 Throughout OE8, we are posting in the blog on our NDNRC website about health insurance enrollment for people with disabilities and related topics.
 The links for those blog posts are as follows: